Blessings

 Jubilees 22:6-25

-And he ate and drank, and blessed the Most High God, who has created heaven and earth, who has made all the fat things of the earth, and given them to the children of men that they might eat and drink and bless their Creator.
+He ate and drank, and blessed the Most High God, the Creator of heaven and earth, who made all the good things of the earth and gave them to humanity so they might eat, drink, and bless their Creator.

-“And now I give thanks to You, my God because You have caused me to see this day: behold, I am 175 years old, an old man and full of days, and all my days have been to me peace.
-The sword of the adversary has not overcome me in all that You have given me and my children all the days of my life until this day.
-My God, may Your mercy and Your peace be upon Your servant, and upon the seed of his sons, that they may be to You a chosen nation and an inheritance from among all the nations of the earth from henceforth to all the days of the generations of the earth, to all the ages.”
+“And now I thank You, my God, because You’ve allowed me to see this day.
+Look, I am 175 years old, an old man full of years, and my days have been peaceful.
+The sword of the enemy has never overcome me in anything You’ve given to me and my children throughout my life up to this day.
+My God, may Your mercy and peace rest upon Your servant and on the descendants of his sons, so that they may be Your chosen nation, a people belonging to You among all nations of the earth, from now on for all generations, for all ages.”

-And he called Jacob and said: “My son Jacob, may the God of all bless you and strengthen you to do righteousness, and His will before Him, and may He choose you and your seed that you may become a people for His inheritance according to His will always.
-And you, my son, Jacob, draw near and kiss me.”
+Then he called Jacob and said, “My son Jacob, may the God of all bless you and give you strength to live righteously and do His will.
+May He choose you and your descendants so that you become His people and His inheritance according to His will forever.
+Come here, my son Jacob, and kiss me.”

 Abraham blesses Jacob again